thaisbeham/dask-flood-mapper/README.md

 ## Contributing

 Interested in contributing to this project.
+Check the contributing guidelines for more information on how to contribute.

 ### Environment management